Frantz Hohlenberg: Career

 In 1795 he became a lecturer in shipbuilding at the Naval Cadet Academy and at the same time a fully fledged member of the Construction Commission.
 Promoted to the most senior lieutenant's rank in 1796, he became interim fabrikmester (master shipbuilder to the Royal Danish-Norwegian Navy) as his predecessor E W Stibolt retired on health grounds, a position confirmed in 1797.

 In 1801 he was appointed to the Defence Commission.
 A report which disapproved of his handling of the building of the frigate Rota upset him greatly and at the age of 38, in 1803, Hohlenberg resigned his post and travelled to the Danish West Indies to become harbourmaster and chief pilot at Christiansted on St Croix.
 He died shortly after arrival on 9 January 1804.
 He was buried on the island, but the position of his grave was not recorded.

 The position of fabrikmester at the Danish Naval Dockyards remained unfilled until, in 1810, Jens Jøgen Pihl was appointed.

 Hohlenberg's ships

-Of the four ships-of-the-line built to Hohlemberg's designs, three were seized by the British at the Battle of Copenhagen (1807) and used by British shipyards.
+Of the four ships-of-the-line built to Hohlenberg's designs, three were seized by the British at the Battle of Copenhagen (1807) and used by British shipyards.
 Their design and build qualities were greatly admired by the British naval officers who later served in them.